The SCDF has 3 training establishments:

 Advanced courses ranging from fire-fighting, urban search and rescue techniques to hazmat mitigation are also available at the international level.

 The NSTI provides basic training to all newly enlisted full-time Civil Defence National Servicemen (NSF).
 With a small exception of exemptees (on medical grounds), all NSF will go through a two-phased training before being sent to Civil Defence Academy (CDA) for further vocation training, and thereafter, to be deployed in various Civil Defence Units.

-Home Team Tactical Centre
+Home Team Tactical Centre (HTTC)